micshe/xlaunch/README.md

 #xlaunch
-runs a GUI app and prints the X window-id of the app to stdout, and exits.  useful for launching apps for embedding into other windows.
+runs a GUI app, prints the X window-id of the app to stdout, then exits.  useful for getting a handle on a specific instance of an app in order to embed it into another window.

 #build